webxdc/webxdc_docs/src/shared_state/practical.md

 }
 ```

-So, an update could be handled like so:
+So, an update can be handled like this:

 ```javascript
 ydoc.on('update', (update) => {